PratapAyush/-lucky-stone-5708/README.md

-This project is a clone of orbitz.com, which is a travel fare aggregator website.
+<h1>This project is a clone of orbitz.com, which is a travel fare aggregator website.
 This is an individual project, completed within 5 days as a 'Construct-week' project at Masai School.
-This website has end to end functionalities from SignUp/LogIn and searching the hotel rooms to booking and payment.
+This website has end to end functionalities from SignUp/LogIn and searching the hotel rooms to booking and payment.</h1>
 Deployed link
 subtle-arithmetic-05aa1f.netlify.app/
 Features